-Shane Galanter---a man ready to put down roots after years of searching.
+Shane Galanter is a man ready to put down roots after years of searching.
 But is he making the right choice?
 Or is there a woman somewhere who even now remembers---as does he---those long-ago days . . . and a love that hasn't faded with time?

-Lauren Gibbs---a successful international war correspondent who gave up on happily-ever-after years ago---when it was ripped away from her.
+Lauren Gibbs is a successful international war correspondent who gave up on happily-ever-after years ago---when it was ripped away from her.
 Since then, she's never looked back.
-So how come she can't put to rest the one question that haunts her: Why is life so empty?
+So why can't she put to rest the one question that haunts her: Why is life so empty?

-Emily Anderson---a college freshman raised by her grandparents, and about to take her first internship as a journalist.
-But before she can move ahead, she discovers a love story whose tragic ending came with her birth.
-As a result, she is drawn to look back and search out the mother she's never met.
+Emily Anderson is a college freshman raised by her grandparents and about to take her first internship as a journalist.
+But before she can move ahead, she discovers a love story with a tragic ending that came accompanied her birth.
+As a result, she is compelled to look back and search out the mother she's never met.

 A young woman seeking answers to her heart's deep questions.
-A man and woman separated by lies and long years. . . yet who have never forgotten each other.
-With hallmark tenderness and power, Karen Kingsbury weaves a tapestry of lives, losses, love, and faith---and the miracle of resurrection.
+A man and woman separated by lies and long years . . . yet who have never forgotten each other.
+With hallmark tenderness and power, Karen Kingsbury weaves a tapestry of lives, loss, love, and faith---and the miracle of resurrection.